ERRATA and Variants

 4. Moving While Pinned.
 (Advanced Rules) This is how the game was tested primarily but was removed to reduce pinning complexity.
 In the advanced rules, during the Maneuver phase, units may move or construct field defenses while pinned by paying an additional CP/Speed Die for each movement or action and by paying 1 health for each movement or action.
 (They still cannot attack during the Damage Phase, nor capture points during the Supply Phase.

 5. Expansive Cover System.
 (Advanced Rules) Cover is now triggered if the attack line runs adjacent to the cover line. i.e. cover is triggered if the attack line only 'nicks' the cover line.
 As before, units only receive cover if they are in a hex with cover.
+When line of fire goes crosses between two types of cover defender utilizes the better cover.

-VARIANT TURN ORDER: 3663 After you have a few games under your belt, you can try out the variant turn order in order to reduce the advantage of going last.
+7. Variant Turn Order: 3663 After you have a few games under your belt, you can try out the variant turn order in order to reduce the advantage of going last.
 This variant turn order developed by Bryan "Bryk" The Rabblerouser on Discord is referred to as 3663.
 The maneuver phase is divided into only 2 turns instead of 3.
 The first team spends 3 cp, then then second team spends 6 CP.
 Then the first team spends 6cp and finally the second team spends 3 cp.
 This reduces the advantage of going last in a round, but also slightly reduces the catch up mechanic in the game thus is better for evenly matched players.

 We recommend that players learn these rules before playing the advanced rule set.
 But for edits to Commander cards you can wait to reference the Commander Section below until you are choosing a commander in game.
 Alternatively any edited Commander Cards can be found in the Commander Gallery as well.